 17. So then, it is no longer I doing it, but sin that dwells in me.

-18. For I know that in me, that is, in my flesh, dwells nothing good, for the willingness is present in me, but I do not find the doing of what is good.
+18. For I know that in me, that is, in my flesh, dwells no good thing, for the willingness is present in me, but I do not find the doing of what is good.

 19. For the good that I desire, I do not do; instead, the evil that I do not desire, this I do.